-My academic research expands the archives of literature and the history of medicine by exploring genres of life writing in conjunction with scientific and cultural models of personhood, agency, and wellness.
+My academic research expands the archive of literature and medicine by exploring life writing in conjunction with scientific and cultural models of personhood, agency, and wellness.
 I am currently at work on a book project, “Pathographies: Sensation, Susceptibility, and Desire in Nineteenth-Century America.”

 I completed my Ph.D. at Northwestern University in 2013, with subsequent teaching appointments at: